550 Madison Avenue: Renovation

 After Sony leased the building, it became known as the Sony Tower.
 In early 1992, Gwathmey Siegel designed a renovation of the base, with Philip Johnson as consultant.
-The arcade space would be converted into retail space and, in exchange, the atrium would be expanded with new planters and public seating.
+The arcade space was to be converted into retail space; in exchange, the atrium was to be expanded with new planters and public seating.
 Edwin Schlossberg was hired to design the new storefronts and redesign the annex.
 Sony expected that 8727 sqft of the arcade could be converted into stores at a rate of 200 $/ft2.
 According to Sony, the arcades were "dark, windy and noisy", and a conversion to commercial space would provide "retail continuity" with the remainder of Madison Avenue.

 Johnson was not overly concerned about the closure of the arcade, saying, "It isn't that my ideas have changed.
 The period has changed."
 The plan did face some opposition: the original associate architect Harry Simmons Jr. said that a "valued and useful space" would be razed, while Joseph B. Rose of the local Manhattan Community Board 5 said it would create "a dangerous precedent" for converting public plazas to commercial space.
-David W. Dunlap of The New York Times said the changes were "unquestionably an improvement" not only aesthetically, but also functionally.
+Conversely, David W. Dunlap of The New York Times said the changes were "unquestionably an improvement" both aesthetically and functionally.
 The New York City Planning Commission had to review and approve the proposal.
-While the plans would result in a net loss in public space, they would increase the overall zoning bonus.
+While the plans resulted in a net loss in public space, they also increased the overall zoning bonus.
 The commission approved slightly modified plans in September 1992, which retained small portions of the arcade.
-Sony bought out the Quilted Giraffe's lease and the restaurant closed at the end of 1992.
+Sony bought out the Quilted Giraffe's lease, and the restaurant closed at the end of 1992.

 The Sony Tower was renovated between 1992 and 1994.
 Windows with bronze gridded frames were installed to close off the atrium, which became Sony stores, and the annex was converted into the Sony Wonder technology museum.
 The annex was completely gutted because, under guidelines set by the Americans with Disabilities Act of 1990, the existing ramps and passageways were too steep.
 Inside, Dorothea Rockburne was commissioned to paint two fresco murals for the formerly bare sky lobby, and additional staircases, conference centers, and offices were installed on the office stories.
 Barry Wine, founder of the Quilted Giraffe, was hired as the chef for the building's private dining club.